 Question 11.
 I need more clarifications on the strategic area "Coupled Geospace-Atmosphere".
 Does this target a specific domain of the atmosphere, or can it be anywhere in the atmosphere (lower, upper)?

 It is expected that research projects to be submitted under this strategic are will not focus on one part of GeoSpace, nor on one part of the Atmosphere but rather on the integration of Geospace and Atmospheric modeling.

-Yes, under this Announcement of Opportunity FTIR spectroscopies are the only ones that will be considered for funding under this Tier 1 priority.
+Yes, under this AO FTIR spectroscopies are the only ones that will be considered for funding under this Tier 1 priority.

 This strategic area refers to remote sensing of the Earth and other planetary bodies and the informatics behind the management of that data.

 Question 14.
 Are "cash" contributions from the lead institution and project members required?

 No, contributions to the project can be in-kind, cash or a combination of both.
 However for in-kind contributions, an estimation of the value must be done.
 Also it must be calculated as non-CSA confirmed funding (section 3.2).
 For projects requiring more than 25% of funds from other sources, CSA must receive proof that such funds have been confirmed before awarding the grant.

 Question 15.
 What is the proposed starting date for the three-year period of funding?